01100001/01100001.github.io/_posts/2016-02-17-rtorrent-ps-seedbox.md

 order: 5
 ---

-> **NOTE:** This tutorial assumes that you logged with a normal user account with sudo privileges, i.e. not as root user.
-This is necessary if you going to be installing rTorrent-PS with PyroCore CLI tools.
-PyroCore was designed to prevent installation as the root user.
->
 > The [rTorrent seedbox setup guide]({% post_url 2016-02-12-rtorrent-seedbox %}) is also the basis of this guide, so please go and get the gist of it first.

 Now, let's begin by creating a Docker container on the server in which to run rTorrent-PS (or simply, rTorrent):